thomasprost/akinoyusei.com/content/blog/improving-wordpress-security/index.md

 One important thing to add to the wordpress login is to limit the number of failed attempts.
 It greatly reduces the risk of scripts brute forcing your login.
 I like [iThemes Security](https://fr.wordpress.org/plugins/better-wp-security/) for this as well as to :

-- Change Database Prefix (limits some SQL injection attacks)
+- Change Database Prefix (limits some SQL script attacks)
-- Change WordPress Salts (Can be changed in wp-config.php with [WordPress.org secret-key service](https://api.wordpress.org/secret-key/1.1/salt/))
+- Change WordPress Salts (Can also be changed in wp-config.php with [WordPress.org secret-key service](https://api.wordpress.org/secret-key/1.1/salt/))
 - Force 2FA
 - Change User ID 1 : Useful if you don't delete the default admin account (whom has ID 1 in database and can be targeted by scripts)
 - ...